-Conventional bank licensees may only postpone the execution of a transaction if it is in the best interests of the customer, and the prior consent of the customer has been given, or when circumstances are beyond its control.
+BC-8.9.6 Conventional bank licensees may only postpone the execution of a transaction if it is in the best interests of the customer, and the prior consent of the customer has been given, or when circumstances are beyond its control.
 The conventional bank licensee must maintain a record of all postponements together with the reasons for the postponement.

-- BC-8.9.7 Factors relevant to whether the postponement of an existing customer order may be in the best interests of the customer include where: - The customer order is received outside of normal trading hours; - (b) A foreseeable improvement in the level of liquidity in the financial instrument is likely to enhance the terms on which the conventional bank licensee can execute the order; or - Executing the order as a series of partial executions over a period of time is likely (c) to improve the terms on which the order as a whole is executed.
+- (a) The customer order is received outside of normal trading hours; - (b) A foreseeable improvement in the level of liquidity in the financial instrument is likely to enhance the terms on which the conventional bank licensee can execute the order; or - (c) Executing the order as a series of partial executions over a period of time is likely to improve the terms on which the order as a whole is executed.